MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-fullstack-web-app.md

 ### Going further

 You can now deploy your app to Azure (or any other cloud hosting service) for testing across different device form factors, such as mobile, tablet, and desktop.
 (Don't forgot to test across different browsers too!)
-Once your app is ready for production, you can easily package it as a *Hosted Web App* (HWA) for the *Universal Windows Platform* (UWP) and distribute it from the Windows Store.
+Once your app is ready for production, you can easily package it as a *Hosted Web App* (HWA) for the *Universal Windows Platform* (UWP) and distribute it from the Microsoft Store.

-The basic steps for publishing to the Windows Store are:
+The basic steps for publishing to the Microsoft Store are:

  1. Create a [Windows Developer](https://developer.microsoft.com/en-us/store/register) account
  2. Use the app submission [checklist](https://docs.microsoft.com/en-us/windows/uwp/publish/app-submissions)